-Is CISO-as-a-Service the same as Part-time CISO?
+Is CISO as a Service the same as Part-time CISO?

-The team serving as your CISO is always motivated and always performs at their highest capacity due to the KPI-based contract between our clients and Atlant Security and the performance rewards system based on client satisfaction and goal achievement.
+The team serving as your CISO is always motivated and consistently performs at their highest capacity due to the KPI-based contract between our clients and Atlant Security and the performance rewards system based on client satisfaction and goal achievement.

 When you have a CISO-as-a-Service contract with us, it clearly defines the Key Performance Indicators (KPIs) and objectives.
 Our invoicing depends on the KPIs achieved, agreed and approved by you.